-3. Water and Levees /The Sacramento-San Joaquin Delta - The enactment of the Delta Reform Act (2009), a package of bills that established the co-equal goals for reliable water supply and ecosystem restoration for the Delta as well as the proposed Bay Delta Conservation Plan (BDCP)--an effort to construct a pair of massive tunnels under the Delta--will bring significant, large-scale change to the Delta as we know it.
-The scope and content of these changes, as well as enduring political battles between north and south over water, will continue to guide legislative and administrative agendas in the coming year.
+Priority 3: Water and Levees /The Sacramento-San Joaquin Delta - The enactment of the Delta Reform Act (2009), a bill that established the co-equal goals for reliable water supply and ecosystem restoration for the Delta, created the Delta Stewardship Council as the state entity overseeing the Delta through the proposed Delta Plan, and supported the proposed Bay Delta Conservation Plan (BDCP)-an effort to construct a pair of massive tunnels under the Delta-will bring significant, large-scale change to the Delta as we know it.
+The scope and content of these changes, as well as enduring political battles between northern and southern California over water, will continue to guide legislative and administrative agendas in the coming year.
+Enabling legislation was also passed in 2009 for a state water bond, which was delayed from the 2010 ballot and again from the 2012 ballot.

-Significant future impacts upon the County in the areas of water quality and supply, levees, ecosystem, governance and flood control are anticipated.
-Additionally, a water bond has been delayed from the November 2012 ballot.
+Significant future impacts upon the County in the areas of water quality and supply, levee stability, ecosystem health, local land use authority and flood control are anticipated.
 Consideration should be given to the potential for the County to sponsor Delta-related legislation through our legislative delegation.
 The County may also work with the Delta Counties Coalition (DCC) to sponsor Delta-related legislation.

-Particular areas of concern for 2013 include, but are not limited to, the ongoing development of the tunnel project, the impacts of Delta plans on local land use authority, efforts to expedite state bond funding for levee improvement projects, and the development of flow standards that will impact water quality and ecosystem health.
+Particular areas of concern for 2014 include, but are not limited to: (1) the ongoing development of the BDCP project and whether the state water bond appropriates funds specific to the BDCP; (2) the impacts of the Delta Plan on local land use authority, efforts to expedite state bond funding for levee improvement projects, and the development of flow standards that will impact water quality and ecosystem health in the Delta.
 The County's adopted Delta Water Platform, as well as the Strategic and Action Plans, are incorporated in this Platform by reference.

-4. Realignment Implementation - The battle for constitutional protections for 2011 Realignment concluded successfully on November 6, 2012 when Proposition 30 was passed by the voters.
+Priority 4: Realignment Implementation - The battle for constitutional protections for 2011 Realignment concluded successfully on November 6, 2012 when Proposition 30 was passed by the voters.
 Proposition 30 provides constitutional guarantees to the funding that supports Realignment and safeguards against future program expansion without accompanying funding.
 With these provisions in place, Contra Costa County can continue to implement the array of programs transferred under 2011 Realignment, confident that funding is secure and programmatic responsibilities are defined.
+However, the County remains concerned that the funding is not sufficient and is also concerned about liability issues arising from the new responsibilities.